 Iran may prepare to boost nuclear work: diplomats

-Two sources said the Islamic state may have placed in position nearly 350 machines since February - in addition to the almost 700 centrifuges already operating at the Fordow facility - but that they were not yet being used to refine uranium.
+Two sources said Iran may have placed in position nearly 350 machines since February - in addition to the almost 700 already operating at the Fordow facility for higher-grade enrichment - but that they were not yet being used to refine uranium.

 If confirmed in the next quarterly report on Iran's nuclear programme by the U.N.
-International Atomic Energy Agency, tentatively expected on Friday, it is likely to be seen as a sign of continued defiance by the Islamic state of international demands to suspend such activity.
+International Atomic Energy Agency (IAEA), expected on Friday, this is likely to be seen as a sign of continued defiance by the Islamic state of international demands that it suspend such activity.

-Getting Tehran to halt its enrichment of uranium to a fissile concentration of 20 percent - which it started in 2010 and has since sharply expanded - was a key priority for world powers in their talks with Iran in Baghdad on Wednesday.
+Getting Tehran to halt its enrichment of uranium to a fissile concentration of 20 percent - which it started two years ago and has since sharply expanded - was a key priority for world powers in their talks with Iran in Baghdad which continued for a second day on Thursday.

-Progress in Iran's nuclear programme is closely watched by the West and Israel as it could determine how much time it would need to build nuclear bombs, should it decide to do so.
+Progress in Iran's nuclear programme is closely watched by the West and Israel as it could determine how much time Iran would need to build nuclear bombs, should it decide to do so.
+Iran says its programme is entirely peaceful.

-Fordow, estimated to be buried beneath 80 meters (265 feet) of rock and soil, gives Iran better protection against any Israeli or U.S. military strikes and the shift of nuclear work to the site is of particular concern for the West.
+Fordow, buried beneath an estimated 80 meters (265 feet) of rock and soil, gives Iran better protection against any Israeli or U.S. military strikes, and the transfer of nuclear work to the site is of particular concern for the West.

-The last IAEA report, published in February, said Iran had trebled output of 20 percent uranium since late 2011 after starting up production at Fordow near the Shi'ite Muslim holy city of Qom and later increasing it.
+The last IAEA report, published in February, said Iran had trebled output of 20 percent uranium since late 2011 after launching production at Fordow near the Shi'ite Muslim holy city of Qom.
+The stockpile was estimated at nearly 120 kg.

-The new report is not expected to show Iran increasing production.
-But the installation of possibly hundreds more centrifuges could set the stage for that ahead.
+The new report is not expected to show Iran further increasing the production rate.
+But the installation of possibly hundreds more centrifuges could set the stage for that in future.
 Such machines spin at supersonic speed to raise the concentration of the fissile isotope of uranium.

-Typically 174 centrifuges are needed for one production unit, but Iran has for its 20 percent enrichment work been using sets of two interconnected cascades, with each set containing 348 such machines, to increase efficiency.
+Typically 174 centrifuges are needed for one production unit, but Iran has for its higher-grade enrichment work been using sets of two interconnected cascades, each set containing 348 such machines, to increase efficiency.

 It is operating two of those units at Fordow, as well as one at an above-ground site at Natanz in central Iran, and one more may now be nearing completion at Fordow, the sources said.

-"Unless the Iranians feed it (with low-enriched uranium) at the last minute, it is installed but not yet fed, so maybe not quite ready yet," one diplomat said about the new unit.
+"Unless the Iranians feed it (with low-enriched uranium) at the last minute, it is installed but not yet fed, so maybe not quite ready yet," one diplomat said of the new unit.

-Iran has earlier suggested it would close down the production of 20 percent at Natanz - where the work started in 2010 - once Fordow was up and running.
-But it has yet to do so, Western diplomats say.
+Iran has suggested it would close down the production of 20 percent enriched uranium at Natanz - where the work started in 2010 - once Fordow was up and running.
+But Western diplomats believe it has yet to do so.

 Iran's mission to the IAEA, the Vienna-based U.N. agency, was not immediately available for comment.